tzanetosnik/shopping-behavior/README.md

-# Customer Shopping Behavior Analysis (Portfolio Project)
+# Customer Shopping Behavior Analysis

 This project is part of my **data science / machine learning portfolio** and demonstrates my ability to perform **exploratory data analysis**, build a **classification model**, and extract **business insights** from customer data.